SamiraGaribova/ContactsApp/README.md

-All files and codes are in master.
-In the main, you can see the screenshots of the app.
+All files and codes are in the master branch.
+In the main branch, you can see the screenshots of the app.